 Kyoto Station is big enough to have its own mall inside it with tons of fancy restaurants but fancy restaurants are expensive.
-I walked past this place, tucked away in a corner, partially hidden by a set of escalators, called Spicy Masara Curry.
+I walked past this place called Spicy Masara Curry.
+It was tucked away in a corner, partially hidden by a set of escalators.

-The brightly lit signs inside a dimly lit train station and the allure of a social-less ordering vending machines drew me in.
+The brightly lit signs inside a dimly lit train station and the allure of a social-less ordering ticket machines drew me in.

 Photo stolen from T Nomura on Google Maps

 Thanks, T Nomura.
 This is exactly the seat I sat in.
 Now I can use this to relieve my memories of finally getting a real chance to rest after being battered by a long day of walking on insufficient sleep.

 The restaurant was staffed by an elderly man and woman.